 Ruchi practices a genuinely holistic treatment approach known as Myofascial Release (MFR).
 The MFR approach maximizes healing in patients by engaging both the body and mind.
 She treats patients with the aim of achieving independence through proper body mechanics and movement, enhancement of strength, improved flexibility, and postural and movement awareness.

-Ruchi accepts medical insurance and is a certified direct access PT, no referral from PCP needed.
+Ruchi accepts medical insurance through her practice Vitality Physical Therapy and is a certified direct access PT, no referral from PCP needed.
 She currently accepts Medicare, High Mark, Blue Cross Blue Shield and Cigna.

 Kiley Coulter’s first experience with Pilates was at Slippery Rock University, where she received a BA in Dance.
 After college, Kiley lived in NYC for eight years where she continued to dance and take Pilates classes.
 Her desire to maintain a life-long career in movement inspired Kiley to enroll in the Power Pilates teacher training program, where she completed all levels of mat as well as the Comprehensive program under the direction of Bob Liekens and Susan Moran.
 Kiley taught at the Power Pilates flagship studio in NYC until she moved to Pittsburgh in 2013.